-Prior to each application of biosolids, notification will be provided to the Rural Municipality Reeve and Council, farm producers and immediately adjacent neighbours.
+Prior to the deposition of biosolids at the temporary storage yard site and application of biosolids, notification will be provided to the Rural Municipality Reeve and Council, farm producers and immediately adjacent neighbours.
 The notification process shall include the following:

 - Notify landowners and immediately adjacent neighbours prior to land application.
-The notice will include details on the application site, application timing, regulatory framework and contact information for questions or concerns. - Respond to any questions or queries from the public within 3 days.
+The notice will include details on the application site, application timing, regulatory framework and contact information for questions or concerns. - Respond to any questions or queries from the public within 3 business days.